 On May 6, 2024, we exchanged 12,566 shares of Visa Inc. Class B-1 common stock (all of the Class B-1 shares we owned) for 2,493 shares of Visa Inc. Class C common stock and 6,283 shares of Visa Inc. Class B-2 common stock pursuant to an exchange offer conducted by Visa.
 Each Class C share automatically converts to 4 shares of Visa Inc. Class A common stock upon a transfer to anyone other than a Visa member or an affiliate of a Visa member.
-Pursuant to the exchange offer, we agreed not to sell more than one-third (831 shares) of our Class C shares before June 20, 2024 and agreed not to sell more than two-thirds (1,662 shares), in total, of our Class C shares before August 4, 2024.
 The Class B-2 shares have the same transfer restrictions as the transfer restrictions on the Class B-1 shares and can only be sold to other Class B shareholders.

-Because of the very limited liquidity for the Class B-1 shares (prior to completion of the exchange offer) and uncertainty regarding the likelihood, ultimate timing and eventual exchange rate for Class B-1 shares into Class A shares, we were carrying these shares at zero, representing cost basis less impairment.
+Because of the very limited liquidity for the Class B-1 shares (prior to completion of the exchange offer) and uncertainty regarding the likelihood, ultimate timing, and eventual exchange rate for Class B-1 shares into Class A shares, we were carrying these shares at zero, representing cost basis less impairment.
+In light of the continued uncertainty regarding the likelihood, ultimate timing, and eventual exchange rate for Class B-2 shares into Class A shares, we are carrying the Class B-2 shares at zero, representing cost basis less impairment.

-With the completion of the exchange, we recorded a gain related to the Class C shares of \$ 2.677 million based on the conversion privilege of those shares and the closing price of the Class A shares on May 3, 2024 (the exchange expiration date) of \$268.49 per share.
-Subsequent to the exchange, we sold 1,662 of our Class C shares for net proceeds of \$1.821 million.
-The fair value of our remaining 831 Class C shares was \$0.872 million at June 30, 2024, using a closing price of the Class A shares of \$262.47 per share on Friday, June 28, 2024, and is recorded as equity securities at fair value on our Condensed Consolidated Statements of Financial Condition.
+With the completion of the exchange, we recorded a gain related to the Class C shares of \$ 2.677 million during the second quarter of 2024 based on the conversion privilege of those shares and the closing price of the Class A shares on May 3, 2024 (the exchange expiration date) of \$268.49 per share.
+Subsequent to the exchange, we sold all 2,493 shares of our Class C shares for net proceeds of \$ 2.685 million.
+We held no Class C shares at September 30, 2024.